 Every once in a while I sit down to collect my thoughts and views about Bookalope, book design, and publishing into a blog.
 Please note that these all are solely my personal opinions, and resemblances with yours are purely coincidental!
 If you’re curious for more, please also visit Bookalope’s Medium page and enjoy…

 Thank you John Pettigrew of We Are Futureproofs for an interesting and jolly interview.
 I enjoyed his questions and our conversation.
 This was my first public interview related to Bookalope!
 John has made the podcast available on his website, so please visit and peruse his other interviews.
 (February 2019)

 This is a story of automation, and the story of how Bookalope came about.
-It was first published at Digital Book World in 2017 but has since then been removed when it was taken over by Score Publishing.
-The blog has been republished here with permission.
+It was first published at Digital Book World in 2017 but has since then been removed when DBW was taken over by Score Publishing.
+The original blog has been republished here with permission, and a somewhat abridged version was later published by Booknet Canada.
 (Sometime 2017) Read more…

 I enjoy designing books, because typography and beautiful books are dear to my heart.
 When I receive a new manuscript to turn it into a print or ebook, I like to spend my time working with its visual design rather than laboriously cleaning up text and structuring content.
 I want to enjoy the typographical playground rather than fixing issues inherited from a history of editing the manuscript.